Almond Truffles Recipe

 This post may contain affiliate links which won’t change your price but will share some commission.

-These healthy Almond Joy Truffles taste just as good as the candy.
+These healthy almond truffles taste just like candy.
 This recipe is the perfect snack if you want something healthy that tastes like dessert.

-These almond joy truffles are an easy, delicious snack.
+These almond truffles are an easy, delicious snack.

 Print Recipe